seng438-winter-2022/seng438-a5-LAREINA-JO/Assignment5-ReportTemplate.md

 # Comparison of Results

-From the reliability testing, we could know that the failure intensity and the failure rate don't have a significant drop as the time goes.
-It shows that the system doesn't have a storng reliability growth.
-The result of RDC testing is strongly dependent on the maximum acceptable number of failure.
-As we set the maximum acceptable number of failure to a relatively low number, the RDC will show that the observed data is in the continue or reject region.
-Based on these two testing, the failure data shows that the system is not reliable.
+From the reliability testing, we could know that the failure intensity and the failure rate don't have a significant drop as time goes by.
+It shows that the system doesn't have a strong reliability growth.
+The result of RDC testing is strongly dependent on the maximum acceptable number of failures.
+As we set the maximum acceptable number of failures to a relatively low number, the RDC will show that the observed data is in the continue or reject region.
+Based on these two tests, the failure data shows that the system is not reliable.

 # Discussion on Similarity and Differences of the Two Techniques